james-nesbitt/boch/docs/QUICKSTART.md

 root, which contains configurations and functionality for the project.

 A common way to use the flow is:
-$/> boch flow init --name "{name}" --www-build www-cnpm-jn
+$/> boch flow init --name "{name}" --builds www-cnpm-jn

 - name : is a file-safe name for the project.
 If omitted, the foldername is used for the name value
-- www-build : selects one of the sub-libraries from the www-builds libraries as a template build library; in this case the www-cnpm-jn library is used to provide a CENTOS server build, with a "developer" user which can be used to ssh into running containers.
+- builds : selects one of the sub-libraries from the builds libraries as a template build library; in this case the www-cnpm-jn library is used to provide a CENTOS server build, with a "developer" user which can be used to ssh into running containers.